1989chenguo/CloudComputingLabs/Lab3/README.md

 #### **3.5.6 Ultimate version**

-Your program should complete all the tasks described in `section 3.1-3.4`.
-Your system is required to correctly receive and conduct the KV commands, and reply the corresponding results, as described before.
+Since the coordinator may permanently fail, your system should also **be able to deal with clients' requests even when coordinator fails**.
+2PC is not able to handle this problem.
+So in this version, you will not use 2PC protocol, but use some advanced consensus protocol to handle this case.

-Besides the failure conditions described before, your system should also be able to handle **coordinator failure**.
-You may implement multiple coordinators in the system, but normally there is only one leader coordinator that do the coordinator job.
-After the leader coordinator fail, the rest coordinators may use some election protocols to reelect a new leader, and use some consensus protocol to keep consistency between them.
-[Raft](https://raft.github.io/) is a very good protocol for this purpose.
-You may want to read its paper by yourself.
-Sorry I'm not going to teach you this :)
+You can implement multiple KV store servers, where each server can receive requests from clients, stores data, and reply responses.
+Clients are preconfigured with all servers' addresses, and may send KV commands to any of the server, randomly.
+To keep consistency, normally there is only one leader server that deal with all the clients' requests, and backup the data in other servers.
+Clients' commands to other servers are all redirected to the leader.
+The consensus protocol can help servers to detect the failure of the leader server, and reelect a new leader.
+Also, the consensus protocol can help to maintain database consistency among multiple servers.

-In the ultimate version, clients are preconfigured with all coordinator's addresses, and may send KV commands to any of the coordinator, randomly.
-To keep consistency, you may redirect all the client's commands to the leader coordinator.
+[Raft](https://raft.github.io/) is a very good consensus protocol for this purpose.
+You may want to read its paper by yourself and use raft to implement this version (there are many open-sourced raft implementation that you can borrow).
+Sorry I'm not going to teach you this :) Of course, it is always good to use other consensus protocols or even your own schemes.

 **NOTE**: **This version is very difficult, so it is not compulsory but just a challenge.
 Have fun!**